Hussein Akil

-Hussein Ali Akil (حُسَيْن عَلِيّ عَقِيل; born 3 May 1990) is a footballer who plays for Australian club St George FC.
+Hussein Ali Akil (حُسَيْن عَلِيّ عَقِيل; born 3 May 1990) is a former footballer who played as a midfielder.
 Born in Australia, Akil played for the Lebanon national under-23 team.

 Club career

 Early career

-In 2008 Akil debuted for the Bankstown City Lions in the New South Wales Premier League aged 17.
+In 2008 Akil debuted for the Bankstown City Lions in the National Premier Leagues NSW aged 17.
 On 10 February 2011, it was announced that Akil had signed with the first-team of New South Wales Premier League side Sydney Olympic, having been transferred from Lebanese Premier League side Al-Mabarrah.

 Woodlands Wellington

 Akil debuted for S.League side Woodlands Wellington in a 1–0 away win against Young Lions on 12 February.
 One week later, Akil scored his first goal for his club in a 3–1 home win against Geylang United on 19 February.
 On 23 November 2012, it was announced by Woodlands Wellington that he would not be retained for the 2013 season.